-375,000 shares of our common stock (with an exercise price of \$2.40, the fair market value on December 14, 2009, which is the date of grant, adjusted for the Reverse Stock Split).
+Under an employment agreement with Mr. Mayleben for his services as Chief Executive Officer and President, Mr. Mayleben received an initial annual base salary of \$425,000 and was eligible to receive a cash bonus (as a participant in Aastrom's existing cash performance bonus program) based upon his performance, as determined by the Board of Directors, for up to 45% of his base salary.
+Mr. Mayleben was granted an initial stock option to purchase 375,000 shares of our common stock (with an exercise price of \$2.40, the fair market value on December 14, 2009, which is the date of grant, adjusted for the Reverse Stock Split).
 All 375,000 shares are subject to time vesting and vest in 48 equal monthly installments commencing on the first day of the calendar month first following the date of grant.
 In the event of his termination by Aastrom without Cause or by Mr. Mayleben for Good Reason within one year following a Change of Control (in each case, as those terms are defined in Mr. Mayleben's employment agreement), the vesting of all his stock options will accelerate, with all options becoming fully exercisable.
 In addition, if Mr. Mayleben's employment is terminated without Cause or for Good Reason within one year following a Change in Control, he will be entitled to a severance payment equal to his one and one-half times his annual base salary at termination.
-If Mr. Mayleben's employment for Good Reason (in each case, other than in conjunction with a Change of Control), he will be entitled to a severance payment equal to one year of his annual base salary at termination.
-If Mr. Mayleben's termination without Cause or for Good Reason, Aastrom will pay the costs of his first 12 months of continued medical coverage under COBRA.
+If Mr. Mayleben's employment is terminated without Cause or if he terminates his employment for Good Reason (in each case, other than in conjunction with a Change of Control), he will be entitled to a severance payment equal to one year of his annual base salary at termination.
+In addition, in the event of Mr. Mayleben's termination without Cause or for Good Reason, Aastrom will pay the costs of his first 12 months of continued medical coverage under COBRA.
 All severance payments under the Agreement, including any accelerated vesting of options and Aastrom's payment of Mr. Mayleben's COBRA premiums, is conditioned upon Mr. Mayleben executing a release of claims against Aastrom.